APPROVED PRODUCER PROGRAM AND CERTIFIED AGGREGATES

 · For aggregates as bid items measured by weight (mass), the certified truck tickets shall be numbered and include signatures or initials in accordance with Article 2001.07.

-· A “secure electronic signature” as defined by IM 209 Appendix G may be acceptable for certification of truck tickets in lieu of an original signature.
+· An “electronic signature” is acceptable for certification of truck tickets in lieu of an original signature.

 To ensure proper identification of delivered aggregates, the following additional information is required on the certification document: